Langtang Valley Trek - 10 Days

 The people living in Langtang, mostly from the Tamang community, follow a culture influenced by Tibet.
 You can see their traditional homes, visit old monasteries, and enjoy their warm hospitality.

 Unlike treks like Mardi or Ghorepani, the Langtang Valley Trek doesn’t have long stone stairs, so you can enjoy a natural walking experience.
-Since it’s close to Kathmandu, it’s a great choice for a short and memorable trek.
+Since it’s close to Kathmandu, it is a great choice for a short trek.

 What is the difficulty level, and is it suitable for beginners?